 You don’t have to be perfect, but do you trust the One who is?
 The God who came to save you also came to live with you, in you, today.

-I have the privilege of calling the author, Emily Freeman, who writes at Chatting at the Sky, a dear friend.
+I have the privilege of calling the author of Graceful, Emily Freeman from Chatting at the Sky, a dear friend.
 We attend the same church, and her husband has been the youth pastor for our three high school aged sons (and soon will have our daughter in there too.)
 You know how important that ministry is in our lives and you can just imagine how much Emily loves teen girls.
-She has a special Graceful video just for you to watch, which shows so much of what I wish for you.

 We are in this together, and I am cheering you on to live Life on purpose for Him.